Remembering Judith Heumann, Disability Rights Activist

 As the “mother of the disability rights” movement, Heumann worked her entire life to advance the role of disabled people in society.
 “Access as a human right” was at the core of her work.
 She was a clear example of the impact a committed accessibility champion can have on the world.

-Here are 5 ways that her legacy applies to our work today.
+Here is how her legacy applies to our work today.

 Education is key to advancing access